Zum Inhalt springen

 RWO: "my-read-write-once-class"

 RWX is optional and requires that your cluster has a ReadWriteMany volume provisioner.
-If you can make use of it it benefits the distribution or scaling of apps.
+If you can make use of it, it largely benefits the distribution and scaling of apps.
 By default, only ReadWriteOnce is enabled.
-To enable ReadWriteMany you have to set:
+To enable ReadWriteMany you can use the following attribute:

 cluster: